-We can only rescue cats when we have somewhere to place them.
+We can only rescue cats when they have somewhere to go.
 That’s where fosters come in!

 WE ACCEPT FOSTER APPLICATIONS FOR RESIDENTS IN FLATBUSH, CROWN HEIGHTS, DITMAS PARK OR PROSPECT LEFFERTS GARDENS.